Hyperlocal, community-owned air monitoring

 Advanced technology in the community’s hands

-The WOAQ monitoring network uses three different types of air sensors that allow us to capture a variety of dangerous pollutants.
+The WOAQ monitoring network used three different types of air sensors that allowed us to capture a variety of dangerous pollutants.
 These include black carbon (BC), particulate matter (PM2.5), and more.
 These pollutants cause serious health issues, including asthma and other respiratory illnesses, heart disease, and increased cancer and mortality risks.

 Black carbon, metals and dust